ubadah-alsahuny/qr-code-generator/README.md

 * QR Code Download: The user can also download their QR code into their computer as a ```.png``` file.

 ## 👨🏽‍🍳 The Process
 Who doesn't know QR codes?
-Everyone!
+No one!
 It has became a necessity in life, companies, buisnesses, and personal lives.
 So, I decided to create a website that can help you generate a QR code for the any link you want.
 I went to a palette-generating website and saw a warm palette that looked suitable for this website.
 I created the files and design, and then imported the ```qrcode``` library into my project.
 I had some help from YouTube and the official documentaion of the library to know exactly how to use it.
 It wasn't hard to get around it!